unibo-dtm-se-2425-Cheese-Chase/report/sections/02-requirements/index.md

 ## User Stories

 The main persona for this project is a casual gamer playing on a desktop or laptop computer for fun.
-Their primary goal is to control Jerry, collect cheese, avoid cats, and try to win the game.
+Their primary goal is to control Jerry, collect cheese, avoid cats and try to level up in the game.
 The system, on the other hand, must manage the background logic: cat behavior, collision detection, and game state updates.

 The following user stories summarize the expected interactions: